TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 - [How can you validate the minimum and maximum of numeric inputs?](#number-range-validations)
 - [What can you use the pattern validation for?](#pattern-validations)
 - [What pseudo CSS selectors are available for styling valid and invalid inputs?](#styling-validations)

+### Additional Resources

+- Check out [HTML5Pattern](https://www.html5pattern.com/) for a list of commonly used pattern regular expressions you may find helpful.
+- Look through [this Twitter thread](https://twitter.com/vponamariov/status/1400388896136040454) of the do's and don'ts for form validation UX.
+- Check out these [10 Guidelines](https://www.nngroup.com/articles/errors-forms-design-guidelines/) for form validation design.
+- [Regular expressions clearly explained](https://towardsdatascience.com/regular-expressions-clearly-explained-with-examples-822d76b037b4) goes over several real world examples of regular expression patterns and walks through what they're doing step by step.
+This resource can be useful if you don't just want to copy + paste popular patterns, and instead want to know what a pattern is actually doing.
+- One last resource on regular expressions that can be helpful is MDN's [regular expression syntax cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet).
+This cheatsheet does a great job explaining the syntax of regular expressions in more detail.